 This privacy notice sets out how the Dean and Canons of Windsor use and protect any personal information provided to the following entities:

-- The Queen’s Free Chapel of St George within her Castle at Windsor (St George’s Chapel)
+- The King’s Free Chapel of St George within his Castle at Windsor (St George’s Chapel)

 - The Foundation of the College of St George, Windsor Castle

 For the purposes of this privacy notice, the Dean and Canons of Windsor are deemed to be the Data Controller for personal data provided to these entities, determining what personal data is processed and for what purpose.